Identihub/Identihub/README.md

 #### Finishing steps
 Navigate to your server from the web browser
 Click Continue.
 Enter localhost in 'database host' and your db settings and fill the rest.
+Note: Please use HTTPS.
+You can get a free SSL certificate using Let's Encrypt.
+Your users deserve security
 ## Troubleshooting

 * *I'm getting an error message upon deployment: "The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths."*